golanlevin/ExperimentalCapture/students/michelle/project1.md

 *Construct the Pyramid*
 - Calculate proportions of pyramid
-- Lasercut on clear acrylic (prototype) and black-tinted acrylic
+- Laser cut on clear acrylic (prototype) and black-tinted acrylic
 - Assemble with acrylic cement

 -